-ILLIQUID INVESTMENTS, RESTRICTED SECURITIES AND PRIVATE PLACEMENT OFFERINGS

-Illiquid Investments.
-The SEC's liquidity risk management rule, Rule 22e-4 (the "Liquidity Rule"), defines the term "illiquid investments" to mean any investments that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less in the ordinary course of business without the sale or disposition significantly changing the market value of the investment.
+ILLIQUID INVESTMENTS, RESTRICTED SECURITIES AND PRIVATE PLACEMENT OFFERINGS seven calendar days or less in the ordinary course of business without the sale or disposition significantly changing the market value of the investment.
 Under the supervision of the Board of Trustees, the Adviser determines the liquidity of the Fund's investments and, through reports from the Adviser and the Fund's administrator, the Board monitors investments in illiquid investments.
 Illiquid investments may include securities and other financial instruments that do not have a readily available market, repurchase agreements which have a maturity of longer than seven calendar days, restricted securities, other than certain foreign securities, restricted securities pursuant to Rule 144A under the Securities Act and commercial paper sold in reliance on Section 4(2) of the Securities Act, unless, based upon a review of the relevant market, trading and investment-specific considerations, those investments are determined not to be illiquid.
 The absence of a trading market can make it difficult to ascertain a market value for illiquid investments.
 When no market quotations are available, illiquid investments are priced at fair value as determined in good faith by the Adviser using guidelines approved by the Board of Trustees.
 The Fund may not acquire any illiquid investment if, immediately after the acquisition, the Fund would have invested more than 15% of its net assets in illiquid investments.
 If through a change in values, net assets, or other circumstances, the Fund was in a position where more than 15% of its net assets were invested in illiquid investments, the Fund would take appropriate steps to protect liquidity.
 If the limitation on illiquid investments is exceeded, other than by a change in market values, the condition will be reported to the Board of Trustees and, when required by the Liquidity Rule, to the SEC.
 Disposing of these investments may involve time-consuming negotiation and legal expenses, and it may be difficult or impossible for the Fund to sell them promptly at an acceptable price and may have to dispose of such investments over extended periods of time.